nicobrinkkemper/4ymm/README.md

 ### `npm run build:images`

 This is a custom script made by Geitje to resize and compress all the images needed for the levels and Miis.
 Run this command, then copy over all the images to the public folder.
 You do not need the .js bundles in these folders, feel free to remove.

+### ``npm run serve`

+This will start a server running on the `build` folder.
+This will reflect more accurately the final product of the site, but does not allow hot-reloading like `npm run start` does.

 ### `npm run eject`